Exploring a New Dimension:

 Exploring a new relationship of how live music can navigate and interact with audiences in contemporary music theater.

+The compositional concept is constructed on live audiences interactivity, when the audience's actions become a generator of sounds.
 The different worlds, both virtual and real in Speculum Maius are enriched by an analogue of live music and live theater audiences reactions.

 Necromancy for Beginners

 In both Asian and European storytelling traditions, the stories of spirits, ghosts and other worldly beings hold a strong importance in their culture.
 These stories, now often forgotten in the narratives of the contemporary world, will be re-explored and retold in a new immersive multimedia music project.
-Necromancy for Beginners hopes to take the audience on a journey between the worlds of the living and the non-living.
-Proposed as a part concert, part seance, part artificial reality, part storytelling, part A.I, Necromancy for Beginners aims to create a new work that blends the traditional with the modern, and explores how the digital realm can be seen as a metaphor for the spiritual realm and vice versa.
+Necromancy for Beginners takes the audience on a journey between the worlds of the living and the non-living.
+Proposed as a part concert, part seance, part artificial reality, part storytelling, Necromancy for Beginners aims to create a new work that blends the traditional with the modern, and explores how the digital realm can be seen as a metaphor for the spiritual realm and vice versa.

 A series of ritualistic seances are performed by a group of musicians.
 These rituals